aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 }
 ```

-It is possible to combine included/excluded fields.
-For example, `headers` and the `requestContext` can be included while `path` and `querystring` are excluded through the following configuration:
+Additional information around the request such as the request context and headers can be included as part of the input
+forwarded to the state machine.
+The following example enables headers to be included in the input but not query string.

 ```ts
 const stateMachineDefinition = new stepfunctions.Pass(this, 'PassState');